 A .txt file is a text file that can usually be opened by all smart phones and computers by clicking on the link.
 Abby uses text files for the instructions and addresses because the message is so long.

-Yes, Abby will automatically send you a courtesy copy via E-Mail to the address you provided to her when you first texted HELLO.
-If you don’t see it in your Inbox, check your Spam or Promotions folders or tabs.
+If you don’t see it in your Inbox, check your Spam/Junk or Promotions folders or tabs.
 Please alert us to any funny business.

 Yes!
 Abby the Address Bot is on Facebook and can assign voter addresses to you via Messenger!